mwalmsley/galaxy-datasets/README.md

 You may also be interested in [Galaxy MNIST](https://github.com/mwalmsley/galaxy_mnist) as a simple dataset for teaching/debugging.

 For each dataset, you must cite/acknowledge the GZ data release paper and the original telescope survey from which the images were derived.
 See [data.galaxyzoo.org](data.galaxyzoo.org) for the data release paper citations to use.

+*CFHT Tidal is not a Galaxy Zoo dataset, but rather a small expert-labelled dataset of tidal features from [Atkinson 2013](https://doi.org/10.1088/0004-637X/765/1/28).
+MW reproduced and modified the images in [Walmsley 2019](https://doi.org/10.1093/mnras/sty3232).
+We include it here as a challenging fine-grained morphology classification task with little labelled data.

 ### Installation